Cfee2000/AgentAssistedPay/README.md

 You will need a PCI-enabled Twilio account and a Stripe test account.
 Follow the steps in [this tutorial](https://www.twilio.com/docs/voice/tutorials/how-capture-your-first-payment-using-pay) to create a Stripe account and configure your Twilio account to connect to it.

+NOTE: If you already have a payment connector setup, make sure the Unique Name is set to "Default" as this app does not specify a Pay Connector.
+For more details see here the guide above.

 This particular app was designed to be used with an Ngrok tunnel, so you will also need an [Ngrok](https://ngrok.com/) account.
 Otherwise, you will have to host it at a location accessible from the Internet.

 ## Installation